WPSU-TV: History

 O'Connell and co-producer Kimberlie Kranich went on the create the Rural American Documentary Project (later renamed Pennsylvania Parade) with more than 150 titles that captured the life, joys, and struggles of rural Pennsylvanians, including Notes on an Appalachia County: Visiting with Darlene, Notes on an American Business, and Profiles of Rural Religion: Go and I'll Be With You.

 In the midst of this growth, the public television movement gained traction, which signified the creation of the Corporation for Public Broadcasting (CPB) in 1967 and two years later PBS to manage the programming of public television national interconnections.

 In the 1970s, the station joined a statewide community service project, broadcasting programs that focused on community issues and organizing community meetings in the viewing area.
 Children's shows were developed with the College of Education.
 A popular weekly current affairs program What's in the News went national.

 The shift of PBS stations to satellite communication brought several innovations to WPSX-TV.
 In 1978, WPSX-TV joined the Appalachian Educational Satellite Project (AESP) which delivered teacher education courses, nursing courses, and other educational resources to isolated communities in the Appalachian chain.
 WPSX-TV set up its first national satellite conference from Penn State in 1980 for the faculty in Nuclear Engineering, which extended access to education for adult, part-time learners.
 WPSX-TV and a group of cable operators also helped set up PENNARAMA, a 24-hour channel that offered credit courses and other educational programs.

 Meanwhile, the radio station WDFM was renamed WPSU-FM in August 1984.
 It broadcast student programming, classical music, and news.
 In 1986, it started to air NPR programs such as All Things Considered (June 1986) and Morning Edition (fall 1987).
 In 1994, WPSU-FM joined WPSX-TV to become Penn State Public Broadcasting.
 WPSX-TV began 24-hour broadcast schedules in 1998.

 With the advent of digital television broadcasting, WPSX-TV became an innovator of distributed transmission of digital television signals.
-In 2003, experiments conducted by WPSX-TV helped develop FCC standards for implementation of the distributed transmission systems.
-WPSX Digital Channel 15 was set up to broadcast PBS digital programming exclusively.
+In 2003, experiments conducted by WPSX-TV helped develop FCC standards for implementation of the distributed transmission systems, and its digital channel was used to experiment with the format.

-In mid-2004, WPSX-TV was renamed WPSU-TV.
+On October 15, 2005, WPSX-TV was re-called as WPSU-TV.
 The following summer, both WPSU-TV and WPSU-FM began broadcasting from new facilities at the Outreach Building in Innovation Park, State College.

+On September 11, 2025, WPSU announced that it would wind down and cease operations by June 30, 2026, after the Penn State Board of Trustees voted unanimously against a proposal that would have transferred ownership of the television station and its sister radio station WPSU-FM to WHYY in Philadelphia.
+This was reconsidered in October, and the board approved the sale of WPSU to WHYY.